Rocky Ridge Repeater Group

 The main reason one joined this group was to get the control codes.
 Then, like now, the systems were open to general use but the autopatch was for members only.
 Fast forward to 1995, the year the storm knocked down the tower on Mt.
 Diablo.
 The group was assessed a large amount of money to get back on the tower.
 The Group didn’t have the funds but the Club did.
 The Board of Directors decided it was a better thing to buy out the group rather than give them what amounted to a gift to cover the expenses.
 This meant that the Rocky Ridge Repeater Group became the Rocky Ridge Repeater Committee.

 Over the years this committee has morphed with the times.
-Sometimes it encompassed the trailer, sometimes not.
+Sometimes it encompassed the trailer and comm van, sometimes not.
 Sometimes it included other technical projects like the ill-fated Doppler & voting systems.
 Some people who don’t appreciate the history refer to this committee as the Technical Committee.

 Contributed by Jim Brunk, N6BHX.
 Edited by Jim Tittle, K6SOE.
 April 19, 2015.